PeppeL-G/bagawork/docs/src/routes/(default)/documentation/app/+page.md

 ## `onBefore()` - Initializing the state of the app
-The method `onBefore()` will be called directly when the app starts.
+The method `onBefore()` will be called directly when the app starts for the first time.
 In it, you can initialize the state of your app.

 ::: tip Example